Sellsword9/Rust--Templates/README.md

    This repo contains basic Actix syntax that i personally use for every Actix dummy project I start

 2. ### MySQLConnections:
-   This repo was harder that I thought to make.
-I use MySQL a lot, but apparently not a lot of people does too.
-POSTRE is far more used from what i have seen
+   This repo contains basic connections between Actix and a MySQL database.
+It's very basic, just a setup.

 3. ### Json-Server:
-   This repo is for using json-server and node in general with an Actix server.
-It was made just for sole purpose of being able to run JavaScript without something like Vite, just for fun
+   This repo is for using json-server and node in general with an Actix server